RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 In both situations (callbacks or coroutines), the event loop is responsible of firing the right callback, or restart code execution at the right 'await' point, when necessary.
 I agree that coroutines pattern is more convenient and more readable than the callbacks pattern.
 Python community is particularly sensitive and cultured when it comes to code readability, so this is not a surprise.

-Note how the C# async / await syntax (which probably inspired Python community), is absolutely similar:
+Note how the C# async / await syntax (which probably inspired Python in words' choice), is similar:

 ```cs
 // we know that the function will take time to execute and can be made asynchronous, so we decorate it with "async" and